It’s important to save money when traveling and one of the ways to do that is to know where to find cheap flights.

 If you want to travel for a long time, learning to manage your money is a big part of that decision.
 The better you are at it the longer you can travel.
 There is no class in college or high school about budgeting.
 You learn with time and experience; I have gotten quite good at it for the last six years without a permanent home.
 And since I am always on the go, I have become quite acquainted with good websites for affordable tickets.

-These tips have taught me where to find cheap flights.
+These tips have taught me where to find discounted flights.

 The time when gas prices were low and thus airplane fuel was as well is gone.
 The bad economy, the rising cost of living along with shrinking pay does not make things easier for the long term traveler or the occasional adventurers.
 As a result, airlines can’t afford to reduce flight tickets.
 Not only that, airlines have cut on routes and capacity while increasing prices with fuller planes.
 So there is less incentives for them to reduce prices.